 On April 6, IndyCar revealed that what had been set as the new season-opening event – the Detroit Grand Prix double-header – had also bitten the dust, and with no hope of rescheduling.

 In its stead, both the Iowa Speedway and WeatherTech Raceway Laguna Seca events would be turned into double-headers, while a second event on the Indianapolis Motor Speedway road course – the Harvest Grand Prix – had been added for Saturday, Oct.
 3.

-However, it has not been set as a finale, because what was once regarded as a canceled season-opener, the 17th Indy car race at St. Petersburg, has been redefined as postponed.
-The hope is that it will be the 2020 closer, to be held in mid October.
+However, it has not been set as a finale, because what was once regarded as a canceled season-opener, the 17th Indy car race at St. Petersburg, was redefined as postponed.
+On May 13, this was indeed proven to be the case, with St. Pete being announced as the season-closer, to be held on Oct.
+25.

 Barber Motorsport Park, Birmingham, Alabama - 5 April

 Circuit of the Americas, Austin, Texas - 26 April

 Saturday, June 6 - Texas Motor Speedway